Everyone has an opinion on how to cook a steak. This is how we do it.

 Which ever cooking method you prefer, searing needs high heat, but never direct flame.
 That makes it taste bitter.
 The searing process is pretty quick.
 2-3mins each side, but don’t time it.
 That’s dumb.
 Every cut is different and every fire is different.
 Look for a nice ‘crust’.
 The salt you added will caramelise the surface.
 Don’t be afraid to flip it and keep it moving on the grill.
 There will be hot spots and cool spots.

-The other stage of the cooking needs to happen away from the direct heat of the coals.
-And, don’t time this either.
+The slower stage of the cooking needs to happen away from the direct heat.
+Don’t time this either.
 Use a meat thermometer.
 Make sure it’s one you can leave in the meat, otherwise they melt.
 (Ask me how I know.)
-Keep moving and flipping your steak .
+Keep moving and flipping your steak.
 Don’t vague-out and get another beer.
 This is make-or-break now!

 Cooking Temperatures